abraini-Nascent/wingmercs/readme.md

 - [ ] fof targeting friend if radio damaged
 - [ ] heat tracking new target if stronger signal in range
 - [ ] ship turrets
+- [ ] performance
+  - [ ] world.update takes ~0.15ms when there are many entities. ship ai and movement command are the largest abusers of update. update should only be used when reindexing. none of our queries have a predicate. a simpler "add component if needed" might be better
+  - [ ] server net frame encode takes 0.398 ms, decode 0.033 ms
 ## TODO:

 ### next demo